npernat/interactions/paper.md

 # Acknowledgements
-This paper is a product of the COST Action CA17122 - Alien-CSI supported by COST (European Cooperation in Science and Technology) <[www.cost.eu](https://www.cost.eu/)> special thanks goes to Pierre Bonnet, Mathias Chouet, Alexis Joly and Antoine Affouard from the pl@ntNet team for their very kind and helpful support.
+This paper is a product of the COST Action CA17122 - Alien-CSI supported by COST (European Cooperation in Science and Technology) <[www.cost.eu](https://www.cost.eu/)>.
+Special thanks go to Pierre Bonnet, Mathias Chouet, Alexis Joly and Antoine Affouard from the pl@ntNet team for their very kind and helpful support.

 # References